Anti-Fatigue/anti-fatigue.github.io/README.md

 └── tsconfig.json
 ```

-Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
-Each file is exposed as a route based on its file name.

-Images can be added to `src/assets/` and embedded in Markdown with a relative link.

-Static assets, like favicons, can be placed in the `public/` directory.

-## 🧞 Commands

-All commands are run from the root of the project, from a terminal:
+You can use Markdown file(`.md` or `.mdx`) to write down contents, and put the files in the `src/content/docs/` directory.

+If you want to modify the sidebar, modify the `astro.config.mjs` file, which allow mannuly setting and auto generating.

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |